SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 4

-The general structure is *ecoagriculture // food production systems + sustainability*.
+The elements of the phrase are: *ecoagriculture // food production systems + sustainability*.

 `ecoagricultur*` is a relatively specialist term for ecology and agriculture and considered narrow enough to use alone.